 - or in two instalments, paying one 50% instalment before, or at, registration by cheque, bank transfer, or credit or debit card transfer, and a second 50% instalment in February by direct debit from a UK current account, not a savings account.

 Alternative methods of payment for the second instalment are not accepted.
 Students who cancel their direct debit must pay the outstanding balance in full immediately.

 The second option involves setting up an instalment plan.
-To do this, email the Fees team
+To do this, contact the Fees team

 The bank usually sends the loan in instalments directly to the University.
 We will inform you if we do not receive the initial instalment within eight weeks of registration.
 If this happens, please contact the bank to ask them why the loan payment has been delayed; tell us straight away if there are any problems.

 If we do not receive your loan payment, we will follow university policy and transfer the tuition fees to your account.
 Once you are notified of this, you will be responsible for paying the outstanding balance.
-Ways to pay can be found on our when and how to pay page.
+Ways to pay can be found on our how to pay page